Searching for heavy Higgs in supersymmetric final states at the LHC: pMSSM random scan

 The results of our scan in particular show that $\tan\beta\gtrsim 20$ is ruled out for a heavy Higgs mass $m_A < 1$ TeV.
 On the other hand, all values of $5 < \tan\beta < 60$ are allowed for $m_A \gtrsim 1.65$ TeV.
 We will not further discuss the features of the parameter space, however this exercise demonstrates that particularly in the electroweak sector a large parameter space remains unconstrained by the current experimental searches (see Appendix~\ref{sec:appendixA} for details).

 With this allowed parameter space as a base for our further studies, we concentrate on mono-X signatures at HL-LHC.
 As has been demonstrated before~\cite{Barman:2016kgt,Kulkarni:2017xtf}, the heavy Higgs decays to susy particles mostly lead to mono-X final states after accounting for phenomenological constraints, hence we expect these signatures to be the most promising ones in the search for heavy Higgs to susy decays.
 More concretely, we calculate the yield at HL-LHC configuration for the following processes, In Fig.~\ref{fig:scancs}, we show event yield at 3 ab$^{-1}$ for the mono-Z and mono-h final states arising from aforementioned channels as a function of $m_A$ and $\tan\beta$.
 We compute the heavy Higgs production cross section using {\tt SusHi}~\cite{Harlander:2016hcx}.
 Furthermore, we divide event yields in two categories corresponding to ggH and bbH Higgs production processes.
 The production cross section is in general higher for the $gg$ initiated Higgs prodction in the low $m_A$ and low $\tan\beta$ region, therefore leads to higher event yield.
 Since heavy Higgs coupling to the down type quarks is proportional to $\tan\beta$, the event yield in case of $b\bar{b}$ initiated production increases for larger $\tan\beta$ values.
-In general the event yield reaches up to $10^5$ events in ggH mode for Higgs masses less than 1 TeV, for bbH mode even larger masses can yield large number of events.
-This motivates development of dedicated searches for ggH and bbH mode where additional b-jets in bbH mode can be exploited to gain sensitivity as compared to ggH mode.
+In general the event yield reaches up to $10^5$ events in ggH mode for Higgs masses less than 1 TeV, for bbH mode even larger masses can yield substantial $(\sim 10^4)$ number of events.
+This motivates development of separate dedicated search strategies for the ggH and bbH modes, where for the bbH mode the presence of additional b-jets could be exploited to gain sensitivity as compared to the ggH mode.